-EVALUATION: Completed independently on-campus
+EVALUATION: Completed independently on-campus.

-TIMING: MUST be submitted by the due date.
+TIMING: MUST be submitted by the due date for full credit.
 Assignments turned in within 2 days late of the due date will receive a 15% deduction.
-Assignments turned in later than two days will receive a grade of zero.
+Assignments turned in later than two days from the due date will receive a grade of zero.

 GRADING CRITERIA: MUST meet all Rubric Criteria.
-Lab assignment must be performed on one pt/volunteer.
+Lab assignment must be performed on one patient/volunteer.
 These grades are used in the course grade calculations.

-RESUBMISSION OF LAB ASSIGNMENT: Resubmission cannot be performed on the same pt.
-Resubmission's more than 2 weeks after the original due date will result in a final grade of zero.
+RESUBMISSION OF LAB ASSIGNMENT: Resubmission cannot be performed on the same patient.
+Resubmission's more than 2 weeks after the original due date will result in a final grade of "0".
 ALL lab assignment attempts will be averaged.

-LAB ASSIGNEMENT BENCHMARK: A score of "0 = Does not meet the minimum standard" for any rubric criteria will require a resubmission.
+LAB ASSIGNEMENT BENCHMARK: A score of "0" = "Does not meet the minimum standard" for any rubric criteria results in a grade of "0" and requires a resubmission.
 Lab assignments later than two days after the due date will receive a grade of "0" and may lead to an academic withdrawal from this course.